XidianNSS/NssMPClib/README.md

 - [tutorials](https://github.com/XidianNSS/NssMPClib/tree/main/tutorials)
   The tutorials package contains the usage tutorials of NssMPClib.

+## Notice
+This branch only supports secure two-party computation and privacy-preserving convolutional neural network inference.
+Secure three-party computation, privacy-preserving large language model inference, and other features are available in the **[beta](https://github.com/XidianNSS/NssMPClib/tree/beta)** branch.

 ## Maintainers

 This project is maintained by the NSS Team at Xidian University.